MicrosoftDocs/security/zero-trust/integrate-saas-apps.md

 # Integrate SaaS apps for Zero Trust with Microsoft 365 overview

-The way people work has dramatically evolved in the last couple of years.
 The widespread adoption of remote work has created a shift in the way people access corporate resources.
 This shift highlights the reliance of organizations on cloud-based apps to ensure business continuity.
-Software-as-a-service (SaaS)  plays a key role in this workflow, ensuring that applications and resources are available and accessible from any device with an Internet connection.
+Software-as-a-service (SaaS)  plays a key role in ensuring that applications and resources are available and accessible from any device with an Internet connection.

+While SaaS apps can provide this convenience, the large amount of sensitive data and the flexibility it affords users can also potentially pose a security risk.

 To ensure that access and productivity is secure, implementation of SaaS needs to align with the Zero Trust security model which is based on these guiding principles: